-It can often be challenging to know what is considered a dental emergency, but don't worry; we are here to help.
+It can often be challenging to know what is considered a dental emergency, but don't worry; we have got you covered.

 Any damage to your mouth, teeth, or gums needs to be assessed as quickly as possible to minimise discomfort and pain.
-It is also critical to have any energy addressed quickly, as trauma to the mouth can often lead to more severe damage.
+It is critical to have an emergency addressed ASAP, as trauma to the mouth can often lead to more severe damage later down the road.